reznok/Spring4Shell-POC/README.md

 **Fixed!** ~~As of this writing, the container (possibly just Tomcat) must be restarted between exploitations.
 I'm actively trying to resolve this.~~

-Re-running the exploit will leave create a new artifact of {old_filename}_.jsp.
+Re-running the exploit will create an extra artifact file of {old_filename}_.jsp.

 PRs/DMs [@Rezn0k](https://twitter.com/rezn0k) are welcome for improvements!